KorieDrakeChaney/Learn-WebGl-With-Rust/book/src/chapter_1.md

 ![screenshot](./c1-s1.png)

 You'll notice that there is already a crate-type and a dependency already loaded in.
-Here is one of our ways to talk to javascript, using [wasm-bindgen](https://rustwasm.github.io/wasm-bindgen/).
-Taken from the [repository](https://github.com/rustwasm/wasm-bindgen) :
+Here is one of our ways to talk to javascript, using <a target="_blank" href="https://rustwasm.github.io/wasm-bindgen/">wasm-bindgen</a>.
+Taken from the <a target="_blank" href="https://github.com/rustwasm/wasm-bindgen">repository</a>:
 </div>

 <div style = "padding:2%;background-color : rgba(0, 0, 0, 0.05);">